 Arkadi was born and raised in Leningrad, USSR.
 He was among the founders and faculty of the first independent School of Religion and Philosophy there.
 He has a Ph.D. in Early History of Christian Doctrine from Princeton Theological Seminary.
 Publications include: a monograph on Clement of Alexandria (American and Russian editions); an annotated translation of a treatise by Maximus Confessor (two Russian editions).
 Since 2004, he has been a regular participant of the Classical Philosophy Reading Group at Princeton.

 Ilias Kolokouris is a Ph.D. student in Classics at the University of Athens and New College, Oxford.
 He holds a ptychion in Ancient Greek and Latin Literature, and a Master's Degree in teaching Modern Greek as a foreign language.
 His thesis was on the tragic elements found in Aristophanes’ Acharnians.
 Master's thesis on Politeness Strategies and Gender in Refusals to Invitation - how to teach refusals to learners of modern greek.
 Ilias has taught for the University of Missouri Creative Writing Seminars on Serifos, for the Modern Greek Language Centre of the University of Athens and for Paideia’s Living Greek in Greece program.
 He also teaches at the Living Greek in Greece Highschool Program.
 His current research focuses on the reception of ancient Greek literature within modern greek Aestheticism prose and British Decadence in Oxford.
 Translation of "Women of Homer" by Oscar Wilde into modern Greek, will be published by Kastaniotis Publications in 2020.
 "Modern Greek For Classicists" from Paideia Press in 2020.

-Marcello Lippiello was born and raised in the Bronx, New York (whence his Latin nom de guerre Marcellus Bronxiensis), where he received his B.A. in Classical Languages and Theology from Fordham University.
-He has long had an interest in conversational Latin, earning a Graduate Certificate in Latin Studies from the University of Kentucky's Institutum Studiis Latinis Provehendis in 2005, along with master's degrees in classical languages and classical studies from Kentucky and from Duke University.
+Marcello Lippiello was born and raised in the Bronx, New York, where he received his B.A. in Classical Languages and Theology from Fordham University.
+He has long had an interest in conversational Latin, earning a Graduate Certificate in Latin Studies from the University of Kentucky's Institutum Studiis Latinis Provehendis in 2005, along with master's degrees in classical languages and classical studies from UK and from Duke University.
 He is also a proud alumnus of LGiG 2013 and 2014 (where he played Tiresias in theBacchae), and has participated in two conversational Greek workshops through the Polis Institute, including the inaugural Synodos Hellenike at the University of Kentucky in 2017.
-He has taught undergraduate college courses in all levels of Greek and Latin at Christendom College in Front Royal, Virginia; he has just recently relocated to Columbus, Ohio, where he is a Lecturer at the Pontifical College Josephinum in Ohio.
+He has taught undergraduate college courses in all levels of Latin and Greek at several institutions, including Christendom College in Virginia and the Pontifical College Josephinum in Ohio.
 He lives with his family in Danbury, Connecticut.

 Andrew (Andreas latine) received his BA and MAT from University of Massachusetts Amherst.
 He has been a participant in Paideia’s Living Latin in Rome (2016), Caesar in Gaul (2016), Living Greek in Greece (2017), Living Latin in New York programs as well as other living Latin programs held by SALVI.
 Andrew’s academic interests include Indo-European historical and comparative linguistics, language pedagogy and acquisition theory, Classical Rhetoric, historiography, Classical reception, and Greco-Roman warfare and military history.
 Since acquiring his MAT, Andrew has sought to teach high school Latin and Greek as well as assisting others in developing their language fluency.
 Currently he resides in South Africa.